 - a.
 Using any unauthorized assistance in taking quizzes or tests - b.
 Using sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments - c.
 Acquiring tests or other academic material before such material is distributed by the instructor - d.
 Misrepresenting papers, reports, assignments or other materials as the product of the student's sole independent effort - e.
 Failing to abide by the instructions of the proctor concerning test-taking procedures (examples include talking, laughing, failure to take a seat assignment, failing to adhere to starting and stopping times, or other disruptive activity) - f.
 Influencing or attempting to influence any University employee in order to affect a student's grade or evaluation - g.
 Any forgery, alteration, unauthorized possession, or misuse of University documents pertaining to academic scores, including late or retroactive "drop slips" and withdrawal application forms The term "plagiarism" includes, but is not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full or clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
 It is important for the student to understand that not only is the person who receives unauthorized help guilty of cheating and/or plagiarism so is the party who provides this help.
 For this reason it is important that you protect your own work so that you do not become an unintentional victim of cheating.
 DO NOT give others access to your computer files, printouts, lab reports or any other information.
 Computer printouts that you do not plan to use should be destroyed so that they can not be retrieved from trashcans.
 In addition, DO NOT save files on the hard drives of lab computers.
 Sanctions for Academic Misconduct Several sanctions are available for cases of Academic Misconduct.
 These range from exercise of summary discipline in which the student may receive a grade of "F" for either the assignment or the entire course, up to and including expulsion from the University.
 Other Records and Backups Keep all material returned to you so you can: Study for tests, refer to notes on graded material and verify the accuracy of the grade book entries.
 Also keep electronic copies of ALL programs, some code will be reused in various labs, if you do not keep an electronic copy you will have to retype the code or start from scratch.
+Students Repeating the Course Students who are repeating the course will notice that some of the assignments, homework and labs are the same as previous years.
+Even if you have done the assignment before you are REQUIRED to redo the work FROM SCRATCH.
+Handing in previous semester's work will NOT BE ACCEPTED.
 Last Note The instructor reserves the right to make changes in the above as needed.
 The instructor also reserves the right to refuse any sloppy, unorganized papers, homework, labs, programs, exams, etc. Take pride in your work and show me that you care.
 Strive for professionalism at all times.